mufflyt/birth_control/README.md

 User Selected On: Select Up to 5 Years: 2019; Diagnosis Selection: Ingested Object (41), Aspirated Object (42);
 ```

+## All ten years of accidentally ingested tablets that are then filtered to birth control
+Files:  NEISS_56011
 ```r
 National Estimate of Injuries Treated in Emergency Departments Treatment Dates: 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019